Manuel Calderón (footballer): Club career

-Calderón made his senior debut in the Torneo Descentralizado on March 9, 2008 in the Universitario - Sporting Cristal derby in the 6th round of the 2008 apertura.
+Calderón was born in Lima.
+He made his senior debut in the Torneo Descentralizado on March 9, 2008, in the Universitario - Sporting Cristal derby in the 6th round of the 2008 apertura.
 He entered the match in the 75th minute, replacing center back Jorge Araujo.
 The derby finished 1-0 in favor of Universitario.

 International career

 Calderón played for Peru at the 2007 FIFA U-17 World Cup in the Republic of Korea.